 This past December, the Copyright Office finally launched an online registration system for DMCA agents.
 The new system is excellent and comes with the added benefit of a fee reduction from $140 to $6.
 However, you must be wary of the following traps.

 The first trap is the lack of carryover for agent registrations from the old system to the new.
 If you’ve previously registered an agent with the Copyright Office, your registration means squat.
+Assume you have registered a DMCA agent for a forum.
 You must re-register in the new system.
 Don’t assume your current listing covers you.
 It does not.
 Re-register before the end of 2017 or your registration with the Copyright Office will be invalidated.

 Many businesses listed post office boxes or similar services as their business address when using the old registration system.
 The Copyright Office has clarified this is approach is no longer allowed.
 You must list the “real” address for the business; the location where a copyright owner can serve you with legal process.
 When registering, the database will show 1) the name of your business, 2) the street address of the business, and 3) the domains or apps covered by the designation.
 Obviously, the listing in the online Copyright Office database will also show the agent information.
 If you need an agent, consider us.